 So now before we dive into ISO 20121, the sustainable event management standard, let’s find out how Brandfuel adapted during the pandemic.
 The pandemic was a major upheaval in the events industry, yet Brandfuel managed to achieve certification to ISO 20121.
 So, let’s understand how Brandfuel made it happen.

-How did Brandfuel adapt business during the pandemic?
+How did Brandfuel adapt to business during the pandemic?

 David is accurate in saying it’s been a quite catastrophic year!
 But it’s also been an exciting year.